dynatrace-partners/TechLab-Environment-Automation/README.md

 In our case the script parses the JSON response body for the new API token and sets it as environment variable `paasToken` so we can use it in the Launch AWS easyTravel Instances request to auto deploy the OneAgent.

 **Executing the request**
-1. Open the `Create Installer Token \(Optional\)` request.
+1. Open the `Create Installer Token (Optional)` request.
 2. Click on `Send` to execute the request.
 3. Check that the request received a `201 Created` response.

 ![](./images/envtoken/createInstTokResp.png)

-    If you get a could not send request error check the value of your dtManaged environment variable and ensure it is in the format of `xxxxxx.dynatrace-managed.com` without the `https://`.
+    If you get a could not send request error check the value of your dtURL environment variable and ensure it is in the format of `xxxxxx.dynatrace-managed.com` without the `https://`.
 Ensure both the initial and current values are set and the same.

     If you get a 401 error check the value of your dtAPI environment variable.
 Ensure both the initial and current values are set and the same.
 If they are set, verify the token is correct in CMC and it has the Service Provider API role.
 Be careful if your token ends with a = as this can get cut off when copying and pasting.